angular-schule/angular-cli-ghpages/docs/README_standalone.md

 # angular-cli-ghpages: README for the standalone program

-In the past this project was a standalone program.
+In the past, this project was a standalone program.
 This is still possible.

 ## Installation & Setup